-The Autumn Purple Ash tree is a medium sized, deciduous tree that doesn’t grow as big as the species.
+Autumn Purple® Ash is a medium sized deciduous tree that doesn’t grow as big as the species.
 It reaches a height of 45-60 feet and a spread of 35-50 feet.
-As a juvenile its growth habit is pyramidal, but as this tree matures it becomes more rounded or oval shaped.
+As a juvenile its growth habit is pyramidal, but as it matures it becomes more rounded or oval shaped.
 It is a fast growing tree with a strong, straight leader.

-The leaves of Fraxinus americana ‘Junginger’ are deep green and glossy in the growing months.
-They are 2-4 inches in length, pinnately compound – oblong or lanceolate in shape – and usually contain 7 leaflets in one leaf.
+Its leaves are deep green and glossy during the growing months.
+They are 2-4 inches in length, pinnately compound, oblong or lanceolate in shape, and usually contain 7 leaflets in one leaf.

 Height: 45-60 ft.